eventide-project/contributor-assets/contributor-guide/contributor-guide.md

 [https://github.com/eventide-project/contributor-assets](https://github.com/eventide-project/contributor-assets)

+First, get the `contributor-assets` tools:

-First, make a parent directory, `eventide` for example, into which you will clone the Eventide repositories.
+Make a parent directory, `eventide` for example, into which you will clone the Eventide repositories, including `contributor-assets`.

 `mkdir eventide`